JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 ## 2.1 Network Design CXYZ Considerations

+Expanding on the chief question asked in the video from Meridian,[^ngr]

+[^ngr]: Which is different from the [round table](imgs/comments/garand-offline-roundtable.png) Garand mentions.
+I reached out to @SirTyson for comment on Nov 1 but haven't heard back yet.
+In the same chat linked in S 1.2.3, they say SPEEDEX "opens the door to a lot of interesting opportunities, such as higher trade volume, better compatibility between soroban and classic ops, etc."

 this should frame as a collaborative effort to explore other opetions not revelaed in my 1 v 2 hypothecation since theres so many incredibly-intelligent believers in network with genius ieas etrc decenbtralized (this implicates the points amde to Shaptic and adopted by in https://github.com/stellar/stellar-docs/pull/1043#discussion_r1811060899)